Zarrathustra/Figures/README.md

 ## Software_Map.png
 Data is collected from EMDB on May 14, 2015.
-It demonstrates the percentage of published EM density map by each EM image data processing software.
+It demonstrates the percentage of published EM density maps by each EM image data processing software.

 ## Software_Resolution.png